 Storage users will get "increased quality, faster access to new technologies, a greater range of product offerings and lower costs," the group promises in its marketing material.
 However, it declines to share any details on what these products will be, who will sell them, when they will be available or to explain any of the workings behind the group.

-We're guessing the first products will be Intel-powered EMC storage arrays, sold and manufactured
+We're guessing the first products will be Intel-powered EMC storage arrays, sold and manufactured by Dell, rebranded by LSI Logic and then resold by everybody else.

 The group is self-funded and charges $2,500 for contributor members and $10,000 for promoter membership, according to Dawkins.
 The founding members of SBB are also members of the Storage Networking Industry Association (SNIA) but tacitly admit to body swerving this organization to avoid the bureaucracy.
 "There's a lot of overhead to bring out a specification [at SNIA] … we wanted to have a laser focus on one thing," to get it done, Dawkins said, adding that SBB could fold into another organization like SNIA if it would be useful.